Always dial 911 if you have a life-threatening emergency or crime in progress. For non-emergency police assistance, please call 509.359.7676.

-- JFK Library will be closed
+- JFK Library will be closed.

 Essential personnel are identified as staff who are tasked with specific cleanup or maintenances duties related to a particular weather event or emergency.
 Certain dining services and facility employees are also required to work (consult with supervisor).
 For more information, see the EWU policy on Suspended Operations.
 (When operations are suspended this means the library is also closed, but dining service locations will be open based on available personnel).

 School districts make their decisions based on the many miles of residential and rural routes that school buses navigate each day.
-In addition to monitoring the main roads, Eastern must consider the student population that lives on or very close to campus when deciding to hold classes.
+In addition to monitoring the main roads, Eastern must consider the student population that lives on or very close to campus when deciding to cancel classes.

 Here are some of the important things to think about during the winter months:

-Campus safety information for students at the EWU Spokane Campus is available at spokane.wsu.edu/campusalert.
+Campus safety information for students at the EWU Spokane Campus is available at spokane.wsu.edu/alert.
 EWU will provide updates here and through our message systems as they relate to the operation of EWU programs in the University District.